 See the latest vacancies and find out about working for MSF IrelandJobs in Ireland

-Before joining the team in Dublin, Sam spent two years as the international senior communications coordinator as part of Médecins Sans Frontières (MSF)’s response to the Syria Crisis.
+Sam has been with MSF since 2009 and has worked in around 14 different projects worldwide, ranging from HIV in China to drug-resistant Tuberculosis in Armenia.
+Before joining the team in Dublin in 2016, Sam spent two years as the international senior communications coordinator as part of Médecins Sans Frontières (MSF)’s response to the Syria Crisis.
 He has also spent time in Nepal as part of MSF’s earthquake response and in Guinea as part of the Ebola response.
-Prior to his role on the Syria crisis team, Sam worked for five years as director of communications for MSF in Japan.
+Prior to his role on the Syria crisis team, Sam worked for five years for MSF Japan, starting as an operational communications advisor and ending as director of communications.

 I first came across MSF in the aftermath of the 2004 tsunami in Indonesia, where I had been sent by my news agency to cover the disaster.
 MSF had always been on my radar, as it has a particularly strong reputation among journalists because of its history (founded by doctors and journalists) as well as its 'témoignage' work.